curry798/awesome-shell/README.md

 * [xplr](https://github.com/sayanarijit/xplr) -  A hackable, minimal, fast TUI file explorer
 * [xsv](https://github.com/BurntSushi/xsv) - a fast CSV command line toolkit written in Rust
 * [xxh](https://github.com/xxh/xxh) - Bring your favorite shell wherever you go through the SSH.
+* [x-cmd](https://github.com/x-cmd/x-cmd) - A vast and interesting collection of tools that can then bootstrap lots of other programs / functions in a consistent and structured way.

 ### Directory Navigation